pinepain/php-ref/README.md

     phpize && ./configure && make
     make test

-To install globally your extension run
+To install extension globally run

     # sudo make install

-and copy extension config to your php dir, here is example for Ubuntu with PHP 7 from [Ondřej Surý's PPA for PHP 7.0](https://launchpad.net/~ondrej/+archive/ubuntu/php-7.0):
+You will need to copy the extension config to your php dir, here is example for Ubuntu with PHP 7 from [Ondřej Surý's PPA for PHP 7.0](https://launchpad.net/~ondrej/+archive/ubuntu/php-7.0):

     # sudo cp provision/php/weak.ini /etc/php/mods-available/